TABLE OF CONTENTS

 Securing a networking engineer payment processor account is possible by organizing and preparing personal and business information necessary for the processor of your choice.
 Once you have determined which tech support payment processor provider is right for you, you will likely be asked to share the following information:

-- Personal Information: Your name, addresses, and banking information may be requested.
+- Personal Information: Your name, address, and banking information may be requested.

 - Financials: SSNs, EIN, Tax ID information, and banking details that pertain to your tech support venture may be requested by the payment processor of your choice.